Now Reports

 Fukae – 深江

-A long, wide and shallow beach with clean water and white sand.
-Popular among families and safe for young children.
-From May to October, visitors can also go seine fishing to catch fish in season.
-(To reserve, call Fukae Kanko Hotel at 092-325-1238.
-(Click here for more details.)
+This beach features a long, wide, and shallow expanse with clean water and white sand.
+It’s particularly popular among families and is safe for young children.
+Between May and October, visitors can try their hand at seine fishing to catch the season’s bounty.
+To reserve this activity, please contact the Fukae Kanko Hotel at 092-3250-1238.
+Click here for more details.)

 • Access: From JR Chikuzen-Fukae, 12 min. on foot